ThinkInvis/RoR2-TILER2/ModMeta/README.md

 		- `displayIndivScale`: multiplies scale of individual display prefabs.
 		- `displayRadiusOffset`: fixed offset applied to local position of each individual display prefab.
 - Updated R2API dependency to 4.3.5.

-**6.1.3**

-- CatalogBoilerplate > Equipment now exposes canBeRandomlyTriggered on its EquipmentDef.
-- CatalogBoilerplateModule now updates Enigma and random-trigger equipment lists to remove disabled equipment.